stevegsax/diataxis-docs/README.md

 - A copy of the original Diataxis project documentation is stored in subdirectory `diataxis-documentation-framework/`.
-- Do not modify any files in `diataxis-documentation-framework/`.
-- Do not add any new files to directory `diataxis-documentation-framework/`.
 - A summary of the Diataxis principles is in [specs/design.md](specs/design.md)`.